 Discover the differences between leased lines and broadband.
 Which is best for your business?

+Leased lines and broadband are different but knowing which suits your business can be difficult to decide.
 Most businesses use computers and the internet to some degree and many rely upon technology for a major part of their everyday operations.
 In addition, larger companies are becoming more geographically spread and almost all businesses are storing increasing amounts of their data in the cloud.
 All of this means that having reliable connections to the internet and to other office locations is essential.

 Because it is in widespread domestic use, many people think of broadband as the only answer to internet connectivity.
 But broadband has drawbacks in terms of speed and reliability that mean it may not be the best choice for business use.
 There is an alternative in the shape of leased line connections, so let’s look at the leased line and broadband difference and what it means for business.